T.K.O. The People’s Champ was an elite emcee from the infamous 40 projects, where tomorrow is not promised.

 They went on to record several tracks together, most notably the certified classic, “Do It Again“.
 K.O. annihilated this track!
 As soon as the bass drops he unloads his rapid-fire into your eardrums and doesn’t stop until the last ad lib.

 By the end of 2014 #SUPAVALID music had built a huge buzz!
-K.O. and Snow were performing in venues all around the metropolitan area while they worked on their individual projects.
+K.O. and Snow were performing in venues all around the metropolitan area while working on their individual projects.

 T.K.O.’s music was raw and uncut.
 It lured you into his world, where crime does pay and pain provokes success.
 His oxymoronic bars told vivid stories and foreshadowed the tragedies that street life brings, while also dropping jewels and addressing social issues in the community.